Share this Article

 If you are going to dispute the debt, Himmelstein says the next step for the agency is to start a lawsuit in NYC civil court.
 Don't expect the case to move at any speed.
 "It will proceed very slowly—the courts are operating on fumes right now," Himmelstein says.

 It's possible you may be in line for some government aid in order to pay your rent.
 The Covid rent relief program offered eligible households payment assistance for up to four months but only if you were rent burdened before the pandemic (paying more than 30 percent of your pay on rent) and your household income was below 80 percent of the area median income.
-The deadline for this relief is now closed and applicants can expect to get a notification about whether they were successful by the end of September.

 In an interview with Brick Underground, State Senator Brian Kavanaugh pointed out that many times on public policy issues, landlords and tenants are at odds but he says, "in this case there is a broad agreement between landlords and tenants that the government should step in and assist with this rent."